HERMESSSignalProcessingSoftware/VersionedSpecs/DAPI.md

     3. 2 byte SGR1 measurement value as 16 bit signed integer.
     4. 2 byte SGR2 measurement value as 16 bit signed integer.
     5. 2 byte RTD measurement value as 16 bit signed integer.

+#### 1.2.3.5 `0x05`: Send SPU configuration data
+Reads the EEPROM configuration of the SPU and sends it to the GSS.
+The _success byte_ always indicates a successfull operation.
+The _content bytes_ are identical to the ones used to write the SPU configuration data.

 #### 1.2.3.3 DAPI data frame
 1. Due to the implementation of the DAPI, the corresponding frame size for the following command will be defined as: